cakama3a/Prometheus82/README.md

 2. **Solenoid Movement**
    The solenoid moves and, at a specific moment, strikes a button or stick on the gamepad.
 3. **Interaction Detection**
-   The "Kalih Mute Button" sensor at the end of the solenoid registers the moment of contact.
+   The "Kailh Mute Button" sensor at the end of the solenoid registers the moment of contact.
 4. **Signal Transmission**
    The "P82" device instantly sends a signal to the `Prometheus82.exe` program, confirming interaction with the gamepad's button or stick.
 5. **Latency Timer Start**